 “I already won the lottery.
 I was born in the U-S of A baby.” – Creed Bratton

-I post this quote from The Office every year on the 4th of July.
-I post it because I love this country.
+This quote from The Office is one of my favorites and I post it every year on the 4th of July.
+It’s funny and I love this country.

 Now, just because I believe America is the best, doesn’t mean I don’t think there is room for improvement.